Home » Garden » How to Use Eggshells for Plants + Garden

 Instead of throwing shells in the trash to fill our landfills, your wallet and the environment will benefit from using them for your garden.
 Instead of buying lime to lower acidity in your soil, use eggshells.
 Don’t buy calcium for your garden; use eggshells!

 So, have I convinced you that you want to save eggshells for your plants and garden?
 Good!
-Now let’s talk about how to use eggshells in the garden.
+Now, let’s talk about how to use eggshells in the garden.

 I collect the eggshells in a big metal bowl that I keep in my oven.
-I remove the bowl when I turn the oven on to preheat it, but add it back when it is still warm.
-Just a fair warning, baking and burnt eggshells smell really bad!
+When I turn the oven on, I remove the bowl to preheat it, but add it back when it is still warm.
+Just a fair warning: baking and burnt eggshells smell really bad!
 So, the trick is to keep the bowl in a WARM oven.

 Once you have this eggshell sand, you can use it in a couple of ways: